leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 A medida criada permite comparações por editora e outras informações relevantes, auxiliando na tomada de decisões estratégicas para a campanha de marketing.
 **English Version:**
-The request was expanded to include all categories of books in the publisher's analysis.
-In Power BI, a new matrix view was created to combine publisher and book category positions.

-First, the categories were inserted in the rows and the editors in the columns.
-Next, the total revenue metric was added by dragging the "Total revenue" field to the values ​​section.

-To facilitate data reading, a percentage measure was created using DAX, calculating the publisher's revenue ratio within the specific category.
-The DAX code used was:
+To meet the new marketing demand, the total sales metric was adjusted to include the "Fantasy" and "Mythology and Fantasy" categories.
+A new measure was created in DAX, called "Total Fantasy Sales", reusing the existing calculation of total revenue, but applying a new filter with the CALCULATE and KEEPFILTERS function:

 ```
-Porcentagem =
-VAR TotalDeFaturamentoEditora = 'Medidas'[Total de faturamento]
+Total de vendas Fantasia = CALCULATE(
-VAR TotalDeVendasCategoria = CALCULATE('Medidas'[total de faturamento], ALL (registro_livros_marketing[Categoria]))
+   'Medidas'[Total de faturamento],
-VAR porcentagem = DIVIDE(TotalDeFaturamentoEditora, TotalDeVendasCategoria)
-RETURN
-porcentagem
+     KEEPFILTERS('registro_livros_marketing'[Categoria] in {"Fantasia", "Mitologia e Fantasia"})
+)
 ```

-After adjusting the formatting to percentage, it was observed that the percentages did not total 100% within each category.
-To correct this, the hierarchy was changed, placing the publisher as the first level.
-Thus, the percentages now correctly represent the distribution within each publisher.
-As shown in the Portuguese version above.
+After creating the measure, the data was validated and visualized, correctly showing the values ​​of the two specific categories.
+The visualization has been adjusted to display values ​​in Reais.
+The resulting table is being displayed in the Portuguese version above

+The measure created allows comparisons by publisher and other relevant information, helping to make strategic decisions for the marketing campaign.